sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 | control_plane_ssh_key_name | Name for generated control plane SSH key | string | "cp_ssh" | |
 | jump_ip | Dynamic or static IP address that is assigned to your jump server | string | | |
 | nfs_ip | Dynamic or static IP address that is assigned to your NFS server | string | | |

+**NOTE**: For bare metal systems in order to leverage the `local-storage` storage class created by these scripts you need to have empty partitions attached to your machines.
+These disks are used for the `local-storage` storage class created for those applications that need local vs networked storage to run proficiently.
+If they are not present this storage class cannot be used.

 ### Labels/Taints